• Several silver grass seed-heads sticking out upright on top of green stems and a blue sky in the background.

 Background

-Amur silvergrass was first introduced to the United States in the late 1800s and has been used for decades as an ornamental landscape species.
-It is a perennial warm season grass that turns reddish orange with showy white flowerheads in the fall.
+Creeping miscanthus was first introduced to the United States in the late 1800s and has been used for decades as an ornamental landscape species.
+It is a perennial warm season grass that turns reddish orange in fall and produces showy white flowerheads.

 Description

-- Amur silvergrass is a perennial grass that grows 6 to 8 feet tall.
-It is an attractive ornamental and grows vigorously, forming dense colonies.
+• Creeping miscanthus is a perennial grass that grows 6 to 8 feet tall.
+It is an attractive ornamental that grows vigorously, forming dense colonies.

-- The leaves of Amur silvergrass are arching, light green with a white midrib.
+• The leaves are arching, light green, and have a white midrib.
 They are less than 1 inch wide, blade-like, and sprout from nodes along the stem.
-The edges of the leaves are saw-toothed and sharp.
-They can potentially cut, so gloves should be worn when working with this plant.
+Leaf edges are saw-toothed and sharp and can potentially cut skin, so gloves should be worn when handling this plant.

-- The flower of Amur silvergrass is plume-like, resembling corn tassels, and held high above the foliage.
-It is silver in color when opening, becoming fluffy and white when ripe.
-They begin to bloom in late summer to early autumn, and when dry, often persist through winter months.
-The inflorescence of Amur silvergrass is smaller and upright, its relative M. sinenses, tends to be droopier.
+• Flowers are plume-like, resemble corn tassels, and are held high above the foliage.
+They are silver when opening, becoming fluffy and white when ripe.
+Plants bloom from late summer to early fall.
+When dry, flower heads often persist through winter.
+The inflorescence of creeping miscanthus is smaller and more upright than that of its relative, M. sinensis, which tends to be droopier.

-- Stem is pale yellow to green in the growing season, becoming red to pale brown in the fall.
+• Stems are pale yellow to green during the growing season, becoming red to pale brown in fall.
 Stem nodes are covered with hair-like structures.

 Habitat

-Amur silvergrass prefers wet soils but will grow in any soil if it is not too dry.
-It may spread easier in moist areas than dry areas.
-It prefers full sun but may also grow in partial shade.
+Creeping miscanthus prefers wet soils but will grow in most soils that are not too dry.
+It spreads more easily in moist areas than in dry areas.
+It prefers full sun but can also grow in partial shade.

 It is native to wet lowlands in northeastern China, Korea, Japan, and Russia.
-It can invade disturbed habitats, and in Minnesota is often seen around pond edges, woodland edges, or railways.
+In Minnesota, it is often found around pond edges, woodland edges and railways, and can invade disturbed habitats.

 Means of spread and distribution

-Amur silvergrass mainly spreads via rhizomatous roots.
+Creeping miscanthus mainly spreads through rhizomatous roots.
 Rhizome fragments that move to new locations, for example via flooding, can result in a new infestation.
 Low levels of seed production have been documented in Minnesota and Iowa.
 It is more likely to spread in wet areas, such as along stream corridors or pond edges.
-It is quite tolerant of wind, its flowers are wind pollinated and seeds are dispersed by wind.
+It is quite tolerant of wind; its flowers are wind pollinated and seeds are dispersed by wind.

 Its potential ability to hybridize with M. sinensis may be an issue as hybrids of these two species may be able to produce prolific amounts of seed.
 Hybrids have been documented in Japan and Korea.